lnkhamalah/medical-transportation-system-design/04-information-architecture/task-analysis.md

 ### Actions
 - Filter for completed legs in a date range (billing period)
 - Group by facility → then by patient
-- Confirm each leg has required completion data
+- Review completion status and data accuracy
-- Mark billing workflow status (ready to bill → billed)
+- Mark billing workflow status (ready to bill → billed → paid)

 ### Common failure points
 - Legs missing completion data but still counted
 - Duplicate trips or missing trips when sorting manually
 - Losing place during billing and rechecking work repeatedly
+- Mental fatigue from translating ride data into invoice format

 ### What the system must support
 - “Billing view” that groups automatically
 - Status checkboxes or workflow states
 - Exportable summaries (PDF/CSV) suitable for QuickBooks entry

+### Assisted Billing Enhancement (Critical Design Addition)

+- The system should generate **billing-ready structured outputs** for each trip or grouped invoice
+- Billing workflow should be divided into:
+  - **Validation step:** confirm trips are accurate and complete
+  - **Translation step:** system prepares invoice-friendly output
+  - **Entry step:** user copies/exports into accounting system

+This removes the need for manual reconstruction and reduces cognitive load and billing errors.

 ---

 ## Output: Design Implications

 This task analysis implies that the system must support:

 - Incremental data capture across roles over time
 - Separate trip legs for round trips
 - Strong validation for required/conditional fields
 - Role-based views (dispatcher vs driver vs billing)
-- Workflow statuses that support interruptions and resumption
+- Explicit workflow states across the trip lifecycle
+- Immutable completion records for defensibility
+- Assisted billing workflows instead of manual reconstruction